Reference

 Extract read-level CpG methylation data from a BAM file.

-Parses a bisulfite-sequencing BAM file and extracts methylation states at each CpG site covered by aligned reads.
+Parses a bisulfite-sequencing or EM-seq BAM file and extracts methylation states at each CpG site covered by aligned reads.
 Returns a sparse matrix where each row represents a unique read and each column represents a CpG site.

 The function applies several filters to reads: